 Determining the actual location of property boundaries is the responsibility of a professional, licensed land surveyor.
-The county does not perform surveys.
+The county does not perform private land surveys.

 No, the parcel map is not to be used to prove legal evidence of size, shape, location, ownership, boundary of real property or right of ways.
 Only a licensed surveyor can do this.
 In the event of a dispute, a surveyor would be hired, by you, to determine the legal boundary.
 If your neighbor refuses to acknowledge the survey, the next step would be to consult an attorney.
 If both parties and their respective surveyors and attorneys do not agree, then ultimately the boundary line may have to be determined in civil court.
 Please see the State of Utah Property Right Ombudsman website for more information.

 We have made every effort to include any document from the Surveyor’s office that even looks like a survey in our viewer, and are constantly adding surveys found in other places as well.
 Unfortunately, many times surveys were done informally as a friendly service and were not properly documented, signed, recorded, or stored.
 Once a time machine has been invented we will gladly travel back in time and make sure all surveys are properly recorded for posterity’s sake.
 Until then, we cannot say what happened to a survey that may have been done many years ago.

 It is the responsibility of the surveyor, or the person requesting a survey, to submit it to the county to be recorded.
 Frequently, a survey done to mark out the location of a property is not recorded with our office.

 Having a survey "recorded" with the Development Service's Office does not automatically mean your parcel lines will be adjusted to match the newly submitted survey.
 Please visit the Offical Recorder's Office for information on that process.